SIMPLE TIPS FOR HEALTHY EATING (+ FREE MEAL PLAN PRINTABLE)

 - Try to bake, roast or grill your food instead of frying.

-- One-pot dishes where everything goes in the oven to bake are easy and quick to prepare.
+- One-pot dishes where everything goes in the oven to bake or cooked in a pan together are easy and quick to prepare.

 - Introduce a new food or recipe as often as you feel comfortable.
 Variety is good, but stick with the old favourites as a staple if they work best for you.